bie1eswie/PrimacyApp/README.md

 #Design Pattern
 Implemented a Composite Design pattern, which was influenced by the nature of the data and how its presented.

+Included the test folder as part of the solution which can be changed.